Philippine fairy-bluebird

 The Philippine fairy-bluebird (Irena cyanogastra) is a species of bird in the family Irenidae.
 It is endemic to the Philippines being found in the islands of Luzon, Mindanao, Samar Leyte, and Bohol.

 Its natural habitats are tropical moist lowland forest and tropical moist montane forest.
 They are seen in mixed flocks along with Philippine bulbuls, Blue-headed fantails and other forest birds.
 It is threatened by habitat loss and hunting for both food and pet trade.

 Description and taxonomy

-EBird describes the bird as "A medium-sized to fairly large bird of tall forest from the lowlands to low elevations in the mountains.
-Black on the face, chest, and edge to the wing, with a blackish-blue body and pale blue crown stripe, wing patch, rump, and outer tail.
-Note the bright red eye.
-Female is similar to male but slightly duller.
-Somewhat similar to Asian Glassy Starling or Blackish Cuckooshrike, but Philippine Fairy Bluebird has distinctive blue patterning on the upperparts.
-Song consists of medium-pitched whistled phrases, including distinctive "whip!" notes."

 Is part of the Asian fairy-bluebird species complex and was formerly conspecific with it and the Palawan fairy-bluebird but has been split due to plumage differences, voice and their genetic divergence was proven by molecular studies.